codemagic-ci-cd/codemagic-docs/content/partials/yaml-publishing-app-store-connect-environment-variables.md

     # Configuration related to TestFlight (optional)

     # Optional boolean, defaults to false.
 Whether or not to submit the uploaded
     # build to TestFlight beta review.
-Required for distributing to beta groups.
     # Note: This action is performed during post-processing.
     submit_to_testflight: true